CyberSecAI/CyberSecAI.github.io/docs/agents/Build_agents.md

 ## Architecture to Code

 ````
-I want to create a langraph multi agent system based on this diagram
+I want to create a LangGraph multi agent system based on this diagram

 ````
 Claude 3.5 Sonnet